instantOS/instantos.github.io/docs/insdot.md

 package every time you want machine local modifications to a dotfile within a package, but want the rest of the package to continue getting updates.

 ### yadm

 This is a great tool which I use myself.
 Its genius lies in how it basically doesn't do anything.
-It just turns your home directory into a git repository.
-It does not fit the use case for instantOS entirely though, because it has some of the same problems stow has.
+It just turns your home directory into a Git repository.
+It does not fit the use case for instantOS entirely though, because it has some of the same problems Stow has.
 Modifying a dotfile dirties the entire repo, preventing updates, which means automated usage is out of the question.
-Being written in bash, it is also quite slow.
-It also does not allow applying dotfiles from multiple different repositories, something which stow supports very well by accident.
+Being written in Bash, it is also quite slow.
+It also does not allow applying dotfiles from multiple different repositories, something which Stow supports very well by accident.